 Acts 15:14 Simon has declared how God at the first visited the Gentiles to take out of them a people for His name.

-It is interesting that the early disciples were named as ‘Christians’ by those living in Antioch – the name ‘Christians’ indicating their spiritual source of Christ.
+It is interesting that the early disciples were named ‘Christians’ by those living in Antioch – the name ‘Christians’ indicating their spiritual source of Christ.

 Acts 11:26 And when he had found him, he brought him to Antioch.
 So it was that for a whole year they assembled with the church and taught a great many people.
 And the disciples were first called Christians in Antioch.

-Secondly, the ‘therefore’ of Genesis 2:24 speaks of God’s original design that woman, having been sourced from man, should be reunited back with man in a physical and spiritual union.
+Secondly, the word ‘therefore’ of Genesis 2:24 speaks of God’s original design in that woman, having been sourced from man, should be reunited back with man in a physical and spiritual union.
 This subsequent ‘joining’, therefore, was a natural consequence, given that woman’s formative substance had been derived from man in the first place.

 The Naming of Eve

-When Adam renamed his wife to ‘Eve’, the narrative infers great wonder, wisdom and perhaps joy from Adam.
+When Adam renamed his wife to ‘Eve’, the narrative infers great wonder, wisdom and perhaps even joy from Adam.